 Breed and weight can point you in the wrong direction

 Dogs of the same breed can still have very different chests, necks, and shoulder shapes.
-Weight can help you sanity-check a choice, but it should not replace the tape measure.
-Real sizing works best when you compare your own numbers to the maker’s adjustment range instead of assuming one breed or weight bracket tells the whole story.
+Weight can help you sanity-check a choice, but it should not replace the actual harness range.
+Real sizing works best when you compare your dog’s numbers to the maker’s adjustment range, then confirm whether the shape still works once the dog moves.

 If your dog is between sizes, compare shape and adjustment range